wactbprot/metis/frontend.md

 * PAR-IDX ... parallel step index.

-SEQ-IDX and PAR-IDX together with the container number (internal name NO-IDX) unambiguously adress a task or step in an mpd.
+SEQ-IDX and PAR-IDX together with the container number (internal name NO-IDX) unambiguously address a task or step in an mpd.